-I continued these box experiments in 2013-14, adding two varieties of coyote mint (Monardella villossa and M. villossa ssp. franciscana), in part to learn whether they would respond well to container planting in full sun and what its water requirements might be.
-Clearly, both varieties could take the sun and survive in the box, although the franciscana having denser hair quite apparently tolerates the sun better.
-Coyote mint is simply a wonderful plant with a magnificent mint aroma and gorgeous flowers (inset).
-The M. ssp. franciscana is more of a shrub than regular coyote mint and are rare around here.
-This close together they may hybridize, but these two varieties were collected from within 200 yards of each other so it is unlikely there would be any damage from it per se.
+The horticulture experiments continued in 2013-14 with two varieties of coyote mint (Monardella villossa and M. villossa ssp. franciscana), to learn how they would respond to container planting in full sun and what their water requirements might be.
+Clearly, both varieties could take the sun and survive in the box, although the v. franciscana having denser hair apparently tolerates sun better.
+This is simply a wonderful plant with a magnificent mint aroma and gorgeous flowers (inset).
+The ssp. franciscana is more of a shrub than regular coyote mint and are unusual around here.
+Neither tolerated over-watering.
+Note the continued settling on the "charcoal: side.